rtulip/cpp-secs/README.md

 sudo ./install.sh
 ```

-This will check the versio of `CMake` before installing the `OpenGL`, `GLUT`, and `Boost` libraries which are required to compile and run the application. `Doxygen` is also installed, should you want to read the documentation.
+This will check the version of `CMake` before installing the `OpenGL`, `GLUT`, and `Boost` libraries which are required to compile and run the application. `Doxygen` is also installed, should you want to read the documentation.

 ## Running the demo.
 Once the install script has been run, building and running the demo is easy.
 Just run the `clean_build.sh` script.